khaors/geocompr/main.md

 ```

 For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows (see section \@ref(vector-attribute-aggregation)).
-What we did not cover in that section was that attribute data aggregation dissolves the geometries of touching poligons.
+What we did not cover in that section was that attribute data aggregation dissolves the geometries of touching polygons.
 The `REGION` variable in the `us_states` dataset is a good example:
 there are 49 states (excluding Hawaii and Alaska) which can be aggregated into four regions.
 This is demonstrated in the code chunk below, the results of which are illustrated in Figure \@ref(fig:us-regions):